Polysleep Mattress Review

 Side sleepers, back sleepers, and stomach sleepers are all a good fit for the Polysleep mattress.
 Its medium-firm feel and all-foam construction deliver the level of contouring and support needed by the average sleeper, no matter their sleeping position.

 However, its below-average performance on our responsiveness test leaves something to be desired for combination sleepers that frequently move at night.
+Jump over to our best mattress for combination sleepers page for better options.

 The Polysleep’s breathable cover and top foam layer support help keep you cool over the night.
 This cooling technology makes the Polysleep cooler than the average foam bed, although not quite as cool as some innerspring and hybrid mattresses.